Looking for a student learning guide? It’s linked in the main menu for your course. Use the “Courses” menu above.

 5. Conclusion: Thinking about Mechanisms for a Cyclical Process

 The key conceptual move, as a biology student, is to be able to see how this system enables the cell (which of course doesn’t have any consciousness or intention) to control its passage through the cell cycle every time it needs to divide.
 A new daughter cell will have very low cyclin levels, which includes the level of the cyclin we’ve been focused on, cyclin B. As the cell grows and it moves through G1, S, and G2, its level of cyclin B will rise.
-At a certain concentration of cyclin B, enough MPF is formed to enable to cell to enter M phase.
+At a certain concentration of cyclin B, enough MPF is formed to enable the cell to enter M phase.
 But just at the same moment that the machinery for mitosis and cytokinesis is put into place, cyclin disintegrates.
 As a result, when the new daughter cells begin their independent existence, cyclin levels are once again very low…setting the stage for another cell cycle.

 Note that in addition to these internal signals, external signals also influence cell division.
 For example, PDGF (platelet derived growth factor) stimulates a variety of cells to divide.
 Platelets are cell fragments that float around in the bloodstream and which participate in clotting blood and repairing wounds.
 Their release of PDGF stimulates nearby cells to divide, which promotes tissue regeneration and healing.